Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Experiments

 \subsection{Results}

-Figure~\ref{fig:all} shows training dynamics from step 1k to 59k.
-The nonlinear query achieves consistently lower validation loss than baseline and MLP-widened controls.
-Reduced weight decay ($2^{-5}$) with increased learning rate (up to $3 \times 10^{-3}$) yields the best performance, consistent with implicit regularization from the identity anchor \cite{karbevski2025wkwv}.
-At 59k steps, validation loss is 2.915 versus 2.956 for baseline (1.40\% relative improvement), comfortably outperforming MLP$_{4.75}$ (0.98\%) which has 12.5\% more non-embedding parameters.
-Curiously, relative gains are largest during warmup, diminish mid-training, then reappear for the best variant in the final phase (Appendix~\ref{sec:sweep}).
+Figure~\ref{fig:all} and Table~\ref{tab:results} summarize the results.
+The best nonlinear query ($\lambda=0.10$, $\eta_{\max}=3.6{\cdot}10^{-3}$) reaches $2.8736$ vs $2.9441$ for baseline at 60k steps, a $2.40\%$ log-loss ($6.81\%$ perplexity) improvement, comfortably outperforming MLP$_{4.75}$ ($+0.94\%$) which has 12.5\% more non-embedding parameters.
+The two high-LR Res.\ GELU variants reach near-identical final loss.
+For reference, the rotary-vs-learned-absolute improvement reported by EleutherAI \cite{biderman2021rope} was $+1.78\%$ log-loss / $+4.88\%$ perplexity ($2.809 \to 2.759$), measured on a 125M-parameter GPT-NeoX model \cite{black2022gptneox} with GPT-3 small hyperparameters, trained for 55k steps (${\sim}$30B tokens) on OpenWebText2 \cite{gao2021pile}, a deduplicated and quality-filtered corpus cleaner than the OpenWebText used here.
+Relative improvement is non-monotone (Figure~\ref{fig:all}, bottom), though absolute loss descends monotonically for all configurations (top panel).

-Our model trains stably at weight decay $2^{-5} \approx 0.03$, whereas the baseline diverges before 20k steps at weight decay 0.05 (data available in the code repository).
-This confirms findings of Andriushchenko et al.\ \cite{andriushchenko2024wd} on weight decay necessity; their NanoGPT experiments tested only 0.1 and 0, and we fill the gap by showing instability emerges between these values, in a regime with more tokens per gradient step that should favor stability.
+The best configuration uses \emph{standard} weight decay ($\lambda=0.10$) with a peak LR of $3.6{\cdot}10^{-3}$ ($6\times$ the baseline).
+The architecture also trains stably at reduced weight decay down to $2^{-5} \approx 0.03$ (see Figure~\ref{fig:sweep} in the appendix), whereas the baseline diverges before 20k steps at $\lambda=0.05$; however, lower WD requires a correspondingly lower peak LR: $\lambda=0.05$ is stable only up to $\eta_{\max}=2.4{\cdot}10^{-3}$ and yields only $+1.45\%$.
+This complements findings of Andriushchenko et al.\ \cite{andriushchenko2024wd} on weight decay necessity, whose NanoGPT experiments tested only $\lambda\in\{0.1, 0\}$; we fill the gap in between.
 The tolerance of higher learning rates may relate to scale-invariance from normalization layers \cite{lyle2024normalization}.